English coffeehouses in the 17th and 18th centuries: Early Oxford coffeehouses

+As described in the memoirs of Anthony Wood and John Evelyn, the earliest coffeehouses had an air of exclusivity, catering to the virtuosi.
+Early Oxford coffeehouse virtuosi included Christopher Wren, Peter Pett, Thomas Millington, Timothy Baldwin, and John Lamphire.

-The early Oxford coffeehouses helped establish the tone for future coffeehouses in England, differing from alehouses and taverns.
-"The coffeehouse was a place for "virtuosi" and "wits", rather than for the plebes or roués who were commonly portrayed as typical patrons of the alcoholic drinking houses.
-Ellis concludes, "(Oxford's coffeehouses') power lay in the fact that they were in daily touch with the people.
+These Oxford coffeehouses helped set the tone for future coffeehouses in England, differing from alehouses and taverns.
+"The coffeehouse was a place for 'virtuosi' and 'wits', rather than for the plebes or roués who were commonly portrayed as typical patrons of the alcoholic drinking houses."
+Ellis concludes, "[Oxford's coffeehouses'] power lay in the fact that they were in daily touch with the people.
 Their purpose was something more than to provide a meeting-place for social intercourse and gossip; there was serious and sober discussion on all matters of common interest."

+Although most works on the early English coffeehouses say that Jacob's in Oxford was the first, this claim has been questioned.
+Markman Ellis writes that Anthony Wood originally wrote that coffee was first drunk in Oxford in 1650, and at some time in 1654 or 1655 that coffee was "publickly solde at or neare the Angel within the East Gate of Oxon ... by an outlander or a Jew".
+In his revision of 1671 Wood altered this to "Jacob a Jew opened a coffey house at the Angel in the parish of S. Peter, in the East Oxon", a claim, Ellis says, "conjecturally dated by Wood's editor Andrew Clark at 'March 1651' but there is no evidence to support this earlier date...."